 Form is super important when using a rowing machine to ensure a successful full-body workout.
 To understand how to use and get the most out of your new rowing machine, watch this super handy Beginner’s Guide to Rowing video, which includes five top tips to get you started.

-Benefits of using the best rowing machine for under £500
+Benefits of using a rowing machine

-Full-body workout – Rowing is a full-body workout, that uses around 86 per cent of your body’s muscles, from your upper back to your calves.
+Full-body workout – "Rowing is a full-body workout, that uses around 86 per cent of your body’s muscles, from your upper back to your calves so it's a fantastic time-efficient form of exercise.

 What area of the body does a rowing machine primarily target?